Death of a Salesman Willy Loman Quotes

 WILLY: Not finding yourself at the age of thirty-four is a disgrace!
 (Act 1)

 Willy considers Biff's failure in business as a betrayal of his expectations.
 It is ironic, however, that, throughout the play, Willy seems to long for just the sort of simpler lifestyle that his son has created for himself.
-Could it be that Willy's feelings of betrayal are some ways linked to feelings of jealousy toward his son?
+Could it be that Willy's feelings of betrayal are in some ways linked to feelings of jealousy toward his son?